All Episodes

 It's just ambitious with the sweat of the American brow.

-Instead of just being ambitious with hundreds of billions of dollars of tax money from people who are not at fault.
+It's ambitious with the energy of the free markets instead of just being ambitious with hundreds of billions of dollars of tax money from people who are not at fault.

-So as we begin this hour, let's just there is a wisdom in realizing the difference between the battles you can win and those you cannot.
+So as we begin this hour, let's just There is a wisdom in realizing the difference between the battles you can win and those you cannot.

-The power to change things that I can change, you know, the serenity to accept what I can't change and cannot change, and the wisdom to know the difference.
+What's that wonderful thing that's embroidered in everybody's house somewhere, the power to change things that I can change, the serenity to accept what I can't change and cannot change, and the wisdom to know the difference.

 Well, there's not much we can do about the bailout now.